Capital punishment; the death penalty:

 Jersey -- the only U.S. state to do so in 40 years.

-The last person executed in New Jersey was killed in 1963.
+The last person to be executed by the state of New Jersey was killed in 1963.
 The U.S. Supreme

-Court re-authorized the execution of convicted murderers in 1976.
+Court re-authorized the execution of convicted murderers in 1976 after a long moratorium.
 In 1982, the

 state reauthorized the death penalty.
-Since then, over four dozen people have
+Since then, over four dozen people had

-been sentenced to death; none have been executed.
+been sentenced to death; none had been executed.
 The vast majority of death

-In 2004, the state appeals court ruled that the state's procedures for
+In 2004, the New Jersey appeals court had ruled that the state's procedures for

 executing people by lethal injection could be cruel and unusual punishment, and